arcarum/plana/README.md

 - **Spectacle**: For taking periodic screenshots.
 Screenshots are saved as `screenshot.jpg` at `/tmp`.
 - **EasyOCR**: For detecting text in images.
-- **Gemini API and google-generativeai package**: For translating detected text.
+- **Gemini API key and google-generativeai package**: For translating detected text.

 ## How to Run